 You do not need to take the placement exam if you earned a score of 3 or better on the Calculus AP Exam (AB or BC); a score of 5 or better on the Higher Level Mathematics International Baccalaureate Exam; or a grade of C or better in a calculus course taken at a college or university.
 If your score exempts you from taking the Math Placement Test, you must attend the Math Advising Session during Orientation.
 If you have taken an AP or IB exam but do not receive your score before the start of fall semester, you should take the Math Placement Exam.
 Transfer Students who have taken courses beyond calculus should attend the Math Advising Session during Orientation.

-All students who plan to take chemistry for their academic major and/or for preparation for the health professions are required to take the Chemistry Placement Test during Orientation.
+All students who plan to take chemistry for their academic major and/or for preparation for the health professions are required to take the Chemistry Placement Test prior to Orientation.
 Students scoring a 4 or 5 on the Chemistry AP exam will be advised during Orientation about their placement process.

 All students must achieve Language 102-level proficiency in a language other than English by the end of their third year as part of Occidental’s Core requirements.
 Some majors or minors may have additional language requirements.
 Students may not take Language 101 for credit if they have taken more than one quarter in college or more than one year in high school (grades 10-12).

 Students who plan to begin an entirely new language at Occidental are not required to take a placement exam.
 First-year students may take the placement exam for French, German, and Spanish online or during orientation for other languages taught at Occidental if: